owdproject/owd-client/packages/client/README.md

 npm run serve
 ```

-If you want to publish your desktop, build the source and deploy `my-owd-client/dist`.
+If you want to publish your web desktop, build the source and deploy `my-owd-client/dist`.
 ```
 # Build owd-client for production
 npm run build